typedoc2md/typedoc-plugin-markdown/devguide/typedoc-plugin-markdown/options/namespaces/declarations/README.md

 This option specifies the output format for parameters and type parameters of functions and class methods:

 * **"list"**: parameters are output as bullet points in a linear list, suitable for more detailed comments.
-* **"table"**: parameters are output within a markdown table, condensed into a single paragraph.
+* **"table"**: parameters are output within a Markdown table, condensed into a single paragraph.
 * **"htmlTable"**: parameters are output in an HTML table, enabling block elements to render in table cells.

 #### Default Value